LuiseStrathe/Kaggle_SpaceshipTitanic/README.md

 <br>

 ## Data

+The Titanic dataset is one of the most popular datasets for beginners in machine learning.
+The goal of this project is to predict whether a passenger on the Titanic survived or not.
+The data is split into two datasets, a training dataset and a test dataset (which is for the later rating).
+The training dataset contains the labels, i.e. whether the passenger survived or not.
+The test dataset does not contain the labels, and the goal is to use the training dataset to train a model that can predict the labels for the test dataset.

-The data is split into two groups:
+The data used in this project can be found on Kaggle: https://www.kaggle.com/c/titanic/data The data is split into two groups:
 - training set (train.csv) --> used for training, validation and testing
 - test set (test.csv) --> for result submission, no labels given